Applied AI Research Est. 2025 // Research · Education · Agents

 Technical Advisory

-Ongoing technical advisory for engineering leadership shaping AI strategy, evaluating vendors, or making architectural calls with long-term consequences.
+Ongoing advisory for engineering leadership shaping AI strategy, evaluating vendors, or making architectural calls with long-term consequences.

 Contact / 07